loopbackio/loopback-connector-cloudant/README.md

 #### Create Cloudant DBaaS account

-  - 30 days free trial
+  - Limited days free trial
   - Sign up with https://cloudant.com/sign-up/ then you will see your Cloudant dashboard

 #### Setup Cloudant on Bluemix

-  - Choose bluemix Cloudant if you already have a bluemix account with a better situation than 30-days' free trial.
+  - Choose bluemix Cloudant if you already have a bluemix account with a better situation than limited-days' free trial.

   - Setup steps: